mindfulcoder49/iris-api-interface-generator/README.md

 - **Purpose**: Provides view functions for rendering templates and handling API requests related to documents.

 This Django module provides several functionalities for managing and querying documents using a vector store and an AI model.
-It offers endpoints for indexing new documents, querying existing documents, retrieving a list of document names, and deleting documents from the database and vector store.
+It offers endpoints for indexing new documents, querying existing documents, retrieving a list of documents, and deleting documents from the database and vector store.
 The code integrates with OpenAI and utilizes LlamaIndex for handling vector storage and querying.

 ### Features

 1. **Index Document**: Accepts a request with document text and metadata, creates a vector index for the document, and stores it in the database and vector store.
 2. **Query Document**: Queries the indexed documents using a specified query and model, returning responses and citations.
-3. **Get Document Names**: Returns a list of existing document names stored in the database.
+3. **Get Documents**: Returns a list of existing documents stored in the database.
 4. **Delete Documents**: Deletes specified documents from both the database and the vector store.

 ### Endpoints